-Ms. Firehock stated that the other issue is the curfew on Sunday, as they have heard from some professional operators that it would be really harmful, and from others that it would be detrimental to their quiet enjoyment of the countryside.
-She asked if that was something else that could be handled on a case-ALBEMARLE COUNTY PLANNING COMMISSION - December 6, 2016 by-case basis.
+Ms. Firehock stated that the other issue is the curfew on Sunday, as they have heard from some professional operators that it would be harmful, and from others that it would be detrimental to their quiet enjoyment of the countryside.
+She asked if that was something else that could be handled on a case-by-case basis.
 Ms. Firehock said that part of the difficulty with this is that the landscape is very different, and the placement of a facility can have a wildly different effect as to how sound carries, depending on numerous variables - the topography, proximity to neighbors, and the behavior of guests.
 She suggested that instead of making a blanket statement about the Sunday, a person could come in and ask for an exception to stay open later if they have the support of neighbors and work through those issues.